agata-sm/methods-notes/notes/DE_pseudoaligners.rst

 =================================================

-This document presents opionions found in various sources on use of pseudoaligner output (salmon / kallisto) for differential gene expression.
+This document presents opinions found in various sources on use of pseudoaligner output (salmon / kallisto) for differential gene expression.

 Introduction
 ===============